nymexhub/.github/README.md

-# Welcone ti Nymex, Data Research
+# Welcone to Nymex, Data Research